stephenw310/saas-template/README.md

 # SaaS Template

 A modern, full-stack SaaS template built with **Next.js 15**, **Tailwind CSS**, **Drizzle ORM**, and **Auth.js**.
-This template provides a solid foundation for building SaaS applications with a flexible UI approach (no UI framework included), authentication, database management, and modern development tooling.
+This template provides a solid foundation for building SaaS applications with authentication, database management, and modern development tooling.
+The UI is purposely left blank to allow you to build with your preferred library and components.

 ## 🚀 Features